FrostByte266/towers-of-hanoi/README.md

 * GitHub Actions
   * This handles taking the source code and invoking the webpack bundler to translate it into the final minified, static files that are served with GitHub Pages
   * Whenever a commit is pushed to the `master` branch, this build and deployment process is carried out automatically.
+## User Stories
+### MVP Goals
+* As a player, I want to be able to play the game with a mouse or touch screen device, so that I can play it anywhere
+* As a player, I want to be able to have my moves and time tracked, and used to calculate a score at the end, so I can compete with my friends
+* As a player, I want to see a game over screen, so I can know when I have beaten the level
+* As a player, I want to be able to change the number of disks on the towers, so I can make the difficulty easier or harder to feel challenged

+### Stretch Goals
+* As a player, I want to have some kind of celebratory effect when I win, so I can feel accomplished
+* As a player, I want visual and auditory queues when I move a piece, to feel more immersed in the game
+* As a player, I want to have undo and redo buttons, in case I mess up and want to go back

+## Wire Frames
+### Start screen

+### Moving

+### Making an Invalid move

+### Ending Screen